 5) Turn to tech for support

-A learning management system (LMS) can support your training initiatives.
-Using this technology, you can design courses specifically for skill enhancement, as well as offering information about new product features and industry trends.
+A learning management system (LMS) or employee training tracking tool can support your training initiatives.
+Using this technology, you can design courses specifically for skill enhancement, track how your employees are interacting with it, as well as offering information about new product features and industry trends.

 Consider offering learning opportunities through software like Cornerstone OnDemand, shown above.